-This course is designed to train and educate of those caring for individuals with Alzheimer’s disease and related dementias.
+This course will focus on training and educating of those caring for individuals with Alzheimer’s disease and related dementias.
 The course includes an overview of the different types of dementia, recognizing signs and symptoms, and basic principles of dementia care.
-The daily care of dementia individuals, common behavioral problems associated with dementia, as well as the best strategies and approaches for dealing with these problems are presented.
+Other topics include the daily care of dementia individuals, common behavioral problems associated with dementia, and the best strategies and approaches for dealing with these problems.
 The course also reviews common medical problems, strategies for coping with dementia, and the importance of caring for the caregiver.
 This course will also include clinical experiences (field work) working under the direction of a mentor in the clinical facility to implement best practices in caring for patients in the community.

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to: